 - Taking his beautiful line note , it shows Yahtzee as a master player, able to breeze through many a games in his path.
 But should something make him fuck up in where it is hard to do such, he'll lose it.
 Games like Dark Souls however, show that he prefers a hard challenging game as well note

 - During his Bioshock 2 review, he claimed that the Quick Time Events improve on the gameplay, stating that "The universe is about to explode".
 Come Mortal Kombat X, and he hasn't mentioned Quick Time Events in that game.
 While you think he hasn't noticed, two things confirm that he thought similarly: One is of how he went to do Story mode, and according to his Batman: Arkham Asylum review, that anything he doesn't mention in his reviews is a good part of the game.

 - Yahtzee in particular is a very harsh critic, showing next to no mercy to nearly everything that dares stand in his way.
-However, strong emotional choices (Spec Ops: The Line) and truthful horror (Silent Hill) can pierce right through him like a javelin and shows his sensitive side, which can catch many a watcher off.
-He will back away however, if the emotional choice is not strong enough (Ori And The Blind Forest and Mortal Kombat X) or if the horror strikes him too hard (Five Nights at Freddy's).
+However, strong emotional choices (Spec Ops: The Line) and truthful horror (Silent Hill) can pierce right through him like a javelin and make him show his sensitive side, which can throw many a watcher off.
+However, he will back away if the emotional choice is not strong enough (Ori And The Blind Forest and Mortal Kombat X) or if the horror strikes him too hard (Five Nights at Freddy's).